microsoft/genaiscript/docs/src/content/docs/reference/scripts/csv.md

 def("DATA", env.files[0])
 ```

-`def` also supports basic row filtering options that control how many rows you want to insert in the prompt.
+`def` also supports basic row filtering options that control how many rows you want to insert into the prompt.

 ```js assistant=false
 def("DATA", env.files[0], {